shivam-880/lagom-slickreadside-scala/README.md

 # lagom-scala-slick
-This project aims to demonstrate implementing lagom readside mixed persistence using Slick.
+This project aims to demonstrate implementing lagom polyglot readside persistence using Slick.

 ## Scope
 CRUD Apis for employees.